Nathan Wiles: Atlanta Braves

 On March 21, 2025, Wiles was traded to the Atlanta Braves in exchange for cash considerations.
 He was assigned to the Triple-A Gwinnett Stripers to begin the year, posting an 0.64 ERA with 15 strikeouts over his first three starts.
 On April 22, Wiles was promoted to the major leagues for the first time.
 On the same day, Wiles made his major league debut in the 9th inning versus the St. Louis Cardinals, giving up three earned runs and recording his first strikeout.
 He was released by the Braves on November 4.

 Kiwoom Heroes

-On November 11, 2025, Wiles signed with the Kiwoom Heroes of the KBO League.
+On December 16, 2025, Wiles signed a one-year, $910,000 contract with the Kiwoom Heroes of the KBO League.
+In five starts, he registered a 0–4 record with a 5.40 ERA and 18 strikeouts across 25 innings pitched.
+On June 27, 2026, Wiles was released by Kiwoom.

 Personal life

 Nathan’s older brother, Collin, was drafted by the Texas Rangers in the first round of the 2012 MLB draft, and made his debut with the Oakland Athletics in 2022.